mcnuttandrew/critical-hci-vis-class/src/index.md

 **Make a project!** This is the most traditional form of work in this course.
 Here you will propose a project (at least a month in advance of your submission of that project) for which you will receive feedback and approval.
 The project should be a substantial piece of work that is related to the course topic.

 **Take a test!** If you have found yourself in dire need of points a final can be arranged in order to fill up the gap.
-This will be a timed exam held towards the end of the course that will cover material from the course, including free response and multiple choice.
+This will be a timed exam held towards the end of the course that will cover material from the course, including free response, multiple choice, among other formats.

 ### **Medium** (4 points)